tepsukka/vuex-oidc-wiki/Home.md

 ```
 If you for some reason want to sign out the user only from the current application, you can use the action `removeOidcUser` in stead of `signOutOidc`.

+A third option is to use the action `signOutOidcSilent`, which signs the user out at the provider in a hidden iframe (in stead of redirecting the browser window to the identity provider's server).

 ## 8) Optional: set specific routes as public